 Hemorrhages are one of several types of focal traumatic brain injuries.
 Focal brain injuries are localized injuries that only affect a particular part of the brain.
-While these injuries tend to cause less severe damage that other types of TBI, they can still be life-threatening if they are not treated promptly.
+While these injuries tend to cause less severe damage than other types of TBI, they can still be life-threatening if they are not treated promptly.

 4. Intracranial Hematomas